stevenlyd/plex-employees-front/README.md

 ## Overview

-Plexxis Employees is a full-stack React application created using Create React App with TypeScript.
+Plexxis Employees is a React application created using Create React App with TypeScript.
 It's designed as a CRUD application to manage an employee list through REST API.

 ## Features